animetrics/PlistCS/README.txt

 This is a C# Property List (plist) serialization library (MIT license).
 It supports both XML and binary versions of the plist format.
+Please Do like and Support my efforts!
+Thank you!

 plist           C#
 __________________________________________________________________________________